Fogo001/Fogo001.github.io/README.md

 ## Objectives
 1. Identify Patterns and Trends: Uncover patterns in customer booking behaviour influenced by various promotions.
-2. Evaluate Customer Retention: Measure changes in customer churn rates attributable to loyalty program  by analysing repeat booking data.
+2. Evaluate Customer Churn: Measure changes in customer churn  attributable to booking behaviour.
 3. Segment Analysis: Segment the customer base to identify which groups respond most positively to loyalty program , based on booking behaviour characteristics.
-4. Provide Recommendations: Offer data-driven recommendations to enhance the design and execution of future loyalty campaigns for improved effectiveness and customer satisfaction.
+4. Provide Recommendations: Offer data-driven recommendations to enhance the for improved effectiveness and customer retention.

 # Data Source